 For staff, this dynamism makes it difficult to keep track of their schedules.
 And more importantly, to trust that their hours have been recorded properly, and that their payslips are correct.

-That’s looking forward.
 Looking back, staff can also check the stored record of their worked hours.
 And because tamigo integrates with your payroll solution, those timesheets are imported right into your payroll software — ensuring compliance and guarding against the data entry errors that come with spreadsheets or pen and paper.

-So, if an employee has a question about last month’s hours, it’s no longer a question of phoning your group’s HR manager.
+So if an employee has a question about last month’s hours, it’s no longer a question of phoning your group’s HR manager.
 They can just check it in tamigo.

-Our cloud-based, all-in-one workforce management solution includes all the tools they need to maintain operational efficiency — from shift planning through to payroll exports.
+Our cloud-based, all-in-one workforce management solution includes the tools they need to maintain operational efficiency — from absence management through to payroll exports.